School of Public Policy

 Every program is designed to help you succeed from the moment you first step on campus, to the day you graduate.

-FR Freshman Students TR Transfer Students
+FR First-Year Students TR Transfer Students

-Public Policy coursework is interdisciplinary.
+Public policy coursework is interdisciplinary.
 Select courses from 12 departments: anthropology, economics, environmental sciences, ethnic studies, film and visual culture, history, philosophy, political science, psychology, religious studies, sociology, and women’s studies.

 Domestic or International Policy Practicum